 One of my favorite parts of teaching French has always been the projects.
 While they have clear learning goals and can be very effective teaching tools, they are fun to do!
 Students want to have fun, and since kids are walking past your room everyday, why not give them a view of what they could do if they were in your class?
 You can display formal assessment projects or make artwork such as Mardi Gras masks or Eiffel Tower models.

-3. Work with your Spanish teacher colleagues.
+5. Work with your language teacher colleagues.

 If you can work together to try to align your course expectations and homework expectations, that’s great!
 Sometimes that isn’t a realistic expectation, so all you can do is make your class the best that you can.
 Remember, even if more students enroll in Spanish, it does not mean that you aren’t an amazing teacher!

-4. Take your time to teach the basics.
+6. Take your time to teach the basics.

 I don’t know if French is harder than Spanish, because I learned Spanish as a French speaker, so it was already really easy for me!
 However, I do hear this from people everywhere.
 It is true that French spelling takes a while to master, and all those silent letters don’t make it easy on our students.

-5. Have fun in class, and speak a lot of French!
+7. Have fun in class, and speak a lot of French!

 It is okay to relax and have fun.
 French is great, because part of your job is to teach them to talk, so spend a lot of time talking.
 I remember once when a French 2 student came to me at the end of the hour to tell me how much fun class was that day since we didn’t do anything.
 Typical student comment, right?
 I just smiled, because actually, we had done a lot, she just didn’t see it.